 Date: March 5-7, 2019

-As on previous TAWA programs, Sasakawa USA will partner with local universities, businesses, and Japan-related organizations for events and activities.
-Check back for additional details and schedules.
+As on previous TAWA programs, Sasakawa USA partnered with local universities, businesses, and Japan-related organizations for events and activities.

 Date: September 4-7, 2018

 The third The Alliance Working in America (TAWA) program was held in Atlanta, GA, September 4-7.
 The TAWA program in Atlanta included a public panel discussion on September 5 with the World Affairs Council of Atlanta, “Japan and Georgia, Growing Together,” which discussed the benefits of U.S.-Japan relations to the United States and the state of Georgia.
 Sasakawa USA also co-hosted a public event on September 6 with the U.S. Department of State and the Japanese Consulate-General of Atlanta, “Investing in Georgia’s Workforce: A U.S.-Japan Dialogue,” explored with local stakeholders how local governments, Japanese and U.S. companies, and educational institutions can work together to prepare Georgia’s future workforce.

 Sasakawa USA also organized additional events and activities around these events to reach out to local universities, media, and Japan-related organizations on the importance of U.S.-Japan relations.

 Sasakawa USA held its second installment in the TAWA series March 1-2 in Portland, Oregon.
 As of 2016, there are approximately 150 Japanese companies in Oregon in the manufacturing, services, transportation, and commercial sectors.
 Over 20 sister city relationships have been formed between Oregon and Japan, and the cultural ties between these two regions have culminated in a recent $33.5 million expansion of the Portland Japanese Garden in 2017.
 In recent years, Portland has also become of the most popular cities with Japanese visitors.